terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/add-a-schema.md

 *Add a schema to TerminusDB and TerminusCMS using the TerminusDB JavaScript Client*

-After you have imported the terminusdb_client, and [created a client](./connect-to-javascript-client.md), and [connected to a database](./connect-to-a-database.md) you can create a schema.
+After you have imported the terminusdb_client, [created a client](./connect-to-javascript-client.md), and [connected to a database](./connect-to-a-database.md) you can create a schema.

 ## Create a schema